dtechub/dtechub.github.io/_posts/2024-08-11-home-auto-rpi-1.md

 ## Setting up the Raspberry Pi
 - All the development in this series is done principally on a Linux based OS, e.g., Ubuntu.
 However, tips will be given for Windows based users.
 Also, the words "Raspberry Pi" and "Pi" will be used interchangeably.
 We recommend installing [Visual Studio Code](https://code.visualstudio.com/) as the main IDE.
 - The first step involves flashing a Raspberry Pi operating system (OS) image.
-Tools like [BalenaEtcher](https://etcher.balena.io/) and [Raspberry Pi Image]() are popular for this purpose.
+Tools like [BalenaEtcher](https://etcher.balena.io/) and [Raspberry Pi Imager](https://downloads.raspberrypi.org/imager) are popular for this purpose.
 We use the latter in this series.
 Download a compatible Raspberry Pi OS image for your board here: [Raspberry Pi OS Downloads](https://www.raspberrypi.com/software/operating-systems/).
 The `lite` versions do not come with an embedded GUI and have less software included (`364MB` vs `2.7GB`).